 |Customer support||Phone, Email|

-- No principal loss on prior investments: YieldStreet really wants you to know upfront that investors have lost no principal on their investments.
-It’s one of the first things the company’s website highlights.
-Each investment is asset-based — that is, backed by collateral — meaning it’s supported by an asset such as real estate or a legal settlement.
+- Asset-based investments: Each investment is backed by collateral, meaning it’s supported by an asset such as real estate or a legal settlement.
 Collateral provides greater safety to the loans that are on offer.
-If a loan does go sour, YieldStreet works with the loan’s originator to recoup as much of the principal and outstanding interest as possible, potentially through legal action.
-While the track record has been good so far, it can turn at any time.
+If a loan does go sour, Yieldstreet works with the loan’s originator to recoup as much of the principal and outstanding interest as possible, potentially through legal action.

 - Illiquid investments: Another downside to these investments, relative to traditional stock and bond investments, is that they are tied up completely for the life of the project and are illiquid.
 The company clearly spells out how long each project should last, and projects may run for just a few months to several years.
 If you can’t keep your money in that long and need access to it, this kind of investing won’t be for you.

-The biggest risk at YieldStreet is the investments themselves, and that varies on a case-by-case basis.
-That said, the company boasts that investors have had $0 loss of principal while enjoying (or slated to enjoy) an annual return of 12.6%.
-Each investment fund is held in a separate company whose sole purpose is keeping the investment secure, and in the event of YieldStreet going bankrupt, a new manager could be appointed for the funds.
+The biggest risk at Yieldstreet is the investments themselves, and that varies on a case-by-case basis.
+That said, the company boasts an annual return of 12.15%.
+Each investment fund is held in a separate company whose sole purpose is keeping the investment secure, and in the event of Yieldstreet going bankrupt, a new manager could be appointed for the funds.

-The company’s YieldStreet Wallet, which pays interest on cash balances, is held by the FDIC-backed Evolve Bank & Trust, meaning that any cash deposits are insured up to $250,000.
-None of this protection, however, means that your at-risk investments at YieldStreet won’t lose money.
+The company’s Yieldstreet Wallet, which pays some interest on cash balances, is held by the FDIC-backed Evolve Bank & Trust, meaning that any cash deposits are insured up to $250,000 for individually owned accounts.
+However, this deposits protection does not mean that your at-risk investments at Yieldstreet won’t lose money.

-YieldStreet is an interesting investment offering enabled by the connective power of the internet, and it’s allowing investors and borrowers to come together in new ways.
+Yieldstreet is an interesting investment offering enabled by the connective power of the internet, and it’s allowing investors and borrowers to come together in new ways.
 The potential for high returns is there for investors, but these returns also imply high risk.
-While the track record is favorable so far, YieldStreet is too young to have gone through a recession.
 With high-risk investments, things can change quickly, so investors should invest accordingly.

-Accredited investors who find the risk and fee structure a bit too much also may turn to publicly traded stocks, where fees are moving ever lower.
+Investors who find the risk and fee structure to be a bit too high may also turn to publicly traded stocks, where fees are moving ever lower.
 While such investments don’t offer the low correlation to stock markets, they offer a time-tested model and potential exposure to the world’s best businesses (and you can even invest in real estate if you want).